When will the spring 2021 semester begin?

-NEO plans for the fall semester to begin as originally scheduled:
+The spring semester will begin as originally scheduled:

 How will classes be conducted?

-In an effort to maximize student success, NEO will resume holding face-to-face classes for fall 2020.
+In an effort to maximize student success, NEO will be holding face-to-face classes for spring 2021.
 Classes will be offered in face-to-face (with Hyflex option), Online, Online Live, and Hybrid formats.

 - Face-to-face (with Hyflex option): This format includes traditional in class course delivery held at specific times and specific classrooms.
 The Hyflex (or flexible hybrid) delivery also gives students the option to join in-class meetings via Zoom video conference.